w3f/polkadot-wiki/docs/learn/learn-assets.md

 !!!info "Walk-through video tutorial about destroying assets"
     See [this technical explainer video](https://youtu.be/knNLZEyposM?list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&t=422) to learn how to destroy assets on the Asset Hub.

-To destroy an asset, go to the Polkadot-JS UI on the Asset Hub > Developer > Extrinsics.
+To destroy an asset, go to the Polkadot Developer Interface on the Asset Hub > Developer > Extrinsics.
 If you created an asset without minting any unit, you could call `assets.startDestroy` and then the `assets.finishDestroy` extrinsics specifying the asset id you want to destroy.
 If you created an asset and minted some units, follow the steps below: